NOAA-EMC/rrfs-workflow/doc/build_and_run.md

 ```

 #### 2.3.2 Use `run_rocoto.sh` and crontab
-Use `./run_rocoto.sh` to run the experiment.
-Add an entry to your crontab similar to the following to run the experiment continuously.
+We can also use `./run_rocoto.sh` to launch the experiment.
+Add a crontab entry similar to the following to run the experiment continuously.
 ```
 */5 * * * * /home/role.rtrr/RRFS/1.0.1/conus3km/run_rocoto.sh
 ```
 # 3. Others
 The workflow depends on the environmental variables.
-If your environment defines and exports rrfs-workflow-specific environmental variables in an unexpected way or your environment is corrupt, the setup step may fail or generate unexpected results.
-Check the `rrfs.xml` file before `run_rocoto.sh`.
-Starting from a fresh terminal or `module purge` usually solves the above problem.
+If your environment defines and exports rrfs-workflow-specific environmental variables in an unexpected way or your environment is corrupt, the setup step may fail or generate incorrect `rrfs.xml`.
+Starting from a fresh terminal or `module purge` usually solves the problem.